dshieble/dshieble.github.io/_posts/2023-11-13-leadership.md

 ## Set a Strategy
 A strategy is a clear, prioritized set of goals and a path to achieve them.

 These goals are your representation of success.
-It's worth spending time on them.
-You need to know what success looks like if you want to be successful.
+It's worth spending time on them and writing them down.
+You - and your team - need to know what success looks like if you want to be successful.

 You also need to decide the path you will take to achieve these goals.
 There are often many viable paths, but it's important to pick only one and communicate it to your team.
 If your team members are pulling in different directions then you'll never reach your objective.

-Figure out what progress along this path looks like and monitor it closely.
-Define inspection processes to track this progress with your team.
-Every member of your team should understand the path to success and how they are tracking along it.

-The best kind of goals are measurable.
-Take the time to define robust topline metrics that capture success.
-Set up a weekly team meeting to review these metrics, and coach your team to respond quickly to metric changes.

 ## Row-Level Inspection
 As a leader you need to maintain a broad focus.
 If your team is large enough you may do little to no individual contributor (IC) work.
 This is expected, but carries substantial risk.